HritikaRanadhir02/EV-Charging-SQL/README.md

 Synthetic dataset with station details, charger types, and usage logs.

 ## 🔍 Insights
-- Highest used stations and charger types
+- Highest-used stations and charger types
 - Usage trends by day and time
 - Energy consumption metrics